Cover My Ride(Auto Insurance)

 Recommended actions:

-Consider radiant heat, ember cast
+Consider radiant heat, ember cast.
+Don’t be optimistic.

 1. Create a wildfire evacuation plan and train employees/inhabitants/family members how to use fire extinguishers